typescript-cheatsheets/react/docs/basic/troubleshooting/learn-ts.md

 sidebar_label: Time to Really Learn TypeScript
 ---

 Believe it or not, we have only barely introduced TypeScript here in this cheatsheet.
+If you are still facing TypeScript troubleshooting issues, it is likely that your understanding of TS is still too superficial.

 There is a whole world of generic type logic that you will eventually get into, however it becomes far less dealing with React than just getting good at TypeScript so it is out of scope here.
 But at least you can get productive in React now :)

 It is worth mentioning some resources to help you get started: